treasure-data/digdag/digdag-docs/src/concepts.md

 ## Export and store parameters

-There are 3 kinds of parameters for a task: local parameters directly set to the task, parameters exported from parent tasks, and parameters stored by previous tasks.
+There are 3 kinds of parameters for a task.

+* **local**: parameters directly set to the task
+* **export**: parameters exported from parent tasks
+* **store**: parameters stored by previous tasks

 They are merged into one object when a task runs.
+Local parameters have the highest priority.
+Export and store parameters override each other and thus parameters set at later tasks have higher priority.

 Export parameters are used for a parent task to pass values to children.
 Store parameters are used for a task to pass values to all following tasks including children.